 The easiest way to modernize an ornate piece like this sofa is to go white — crisp white Belgian linen makes even the heaviest piece feel fresh.
 For a more bespoke approach, we’d modernize this sofa with a white hair-on cowhide to give it a more textural and luxurious look.
 To soften the carved dark mahogany frame, we love the idea of refinishing the wood with a grey cerused finish.
 This combo is the perfect modern twist on luxury.

 For the design risk-takers, we say the bolder the better!
 Embrace the Rococo influence on this Victorian piece and design a real scene-stealer.
 We love the idea of a large scale botanical pattern, like “Jardin Exo’chic” velvet from Designers Guild.
 It’s outrageously beautiful and an homage to the botanical carvings on the frame.
 For a more glamorous look we’d go with a high gloss black lacquered frame.
 And voilà…maximalism at its best.
 This piece would blend beautifully in a clean white living room or make a big statement in an entryway or study.

 Aside from sentimentality, there are other compelling reasons to revitalize an heirloom.
 Layering in these vintage/antique pieces gives a room rich character, provides a glimpse of family history and is the ideal way to make your stylistic mark on the piece’s journey.
 In most cases, furniture produced in our (grand)parents era was simply better quality than newly constructed pieces manufactured today.
 Previous generations purchased furniture that was constructed to last a lifetime and meant to be revitalized again and again as it was passed on to future generations.

-Ready to revitalize an heirloom of your own?
 We’d be delighted to help you modernize it.
-Get the process started with a design consultation!
+Get the process by requesting an upholstery quote HERE.